asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 		- **Direction** – Limit the search to a specific orbit direction.
 		- **Subtype** – Limit the search to a specific mission spacecraft.
 	- **Path and Frame Filters** are available for select datasets.
 You may enter a single path or frame, or a range.
 Due to inconsistent Sentinel-1 framing, we recommend searching for a frame of interest by ±1-2 frames.
+- The maximum number of results is displayed below the **SEARCH** button.
+Click the **down arrow** to choose your preferred maximum results.
+	- You may click **API URL...** in order to generate the API URL matching your current search parameters.
+This will open a new window.
+		- **Amount** allows you to set the maximum results.
+		- **Format** allows you to choose your preferred output format.
+		- The **Copy** icon next to the URL will copy the URL.
+It can be pasted into a browser search bar to perform the API search, or pasted into a document and saved.
+		- **API Docs** will send you to the [API Documentation](https://asf.alaska.edu/api/).
+		- **Download Results** will download the results in the specified output format.
 - Once all parameters have been chosen, click **SEARCH**.
 Search results will appear in the footer area of the Vertex window, and on the map.
 	- *Note*: The number of files that are predicted to match the current search parameters is displayed under the SEARCH button.
 If there are no predicted matches, the search button will be greyed out and display NO RESULTS.